kjackson67/project4-backend/README.md

 }

 ** Issues and Resolutions **
+1. ERROR: null value in column "createdAt" violates not-null constrain
+   RESOLUTION:  Changed my migration create-round.js to
+date: {
+type: Sequelize.DATEONLY }, and then needed to change seeder-demo-round date integer to // date: new Date(2020,07,03), or date: "2020-08-03",
+2. ERROR: column "userId" of relation "Courses" does not exist
+   RESOLUTION:  added userId column manually in pgAdmin, should have used npx migrate from "add" userId instead.
+So I dropped entire db and re-ran createdb 'project_name' in terminal.
+I also utilized mirgration generate --name rename-courseid to coursename -- Needed to refer back to lessons from class

 Use this section to list of all major issues encountered and their resolution.
 SAMPLE.....
 ERROR: app.js:34 Uncaught SyntaxError: Unexpected identifier